PedroRafael215/PedroRafael215/README.md

 -  Hi, I’m Pedro ˆ-ˆ
+-  Learning C# :D
 -  Majoring in Information and Communication Technology at FAETERJ PETRÓPOLIS.
+(Ends in 2025)
 -  I’m interested in Internship in software development.

 <!---